BKorbiel/Blockchain/README.md

 #### Graphical User Interface (GUI)
 Currently, the program is only operated through the console.
 A GUI could be developed to allow users to visualize the current blockchain and to create new transactions more easily.

-#### Unit tests
-The project is not covered by any tests, so it would be worthwhile to consider adding unit tests to increase robustness and identify potential bugs.

 ## Setup
 The only requirement to run the program is the cryptography library, which can be installed using pip with the command `pip install cryptography`.
 To start the program, navigate to the repository and run `python \.Main.py`.